Our Programs

 Passcode: 709779

 Our weekly group offers a safe, welcoming, and inclusive environment where participants can find support, encouragement, and hope.
-It’s a meaningful opportunity to connect with others who understand the journey, share your story, explore new therapies, and build lasting friendships.
+It’s a meaningful opportunity to connect with others who understand the journey, share your story, explore new approaches, and build lasting friendships.

 Each session provides time for open discussion, emotional support, and practical advice.
 Topics often include: